Skip to main content

 The native Windows and Linux OS discovery matches the Serial Number and UUID.
 The new data is added to Device42 including the number of CPUs associated with the VM, the amount of RAM, VM version, version number, and other OS-related information.

-In the example above, you'll find out which blade server is in which chassis slot, what network ports or chassis it's connected to, what VMs are on that blade server (if it's a Hypervisor), all the services that are running on those VMs, and all the software installed on those VMs.
+In the example above, you'll find out which blade server is in which chassis slot, what network ports or chassis the blade server is connected to, what VMs are on that blade server (if it's a Hypervisor), all the services that are running on those VMs, and all the software installed on those VMs.

 The result is a comprehensive profile of the discovered devices, their characteristics, locations, software, and the physical and virtual interdependencies between the devices.
 The discoveries populate the CMDB with detailed records and uses that information to construct Device42 impact and dependency mapping charts.